http://www.xconomy.com/boston/2012/06/21/juliet-marines-ghost-ship-emerges-from-stealth-startup-gears-up-for-war/?single_page=true%E2%80%9D

 the crew and to provide a stable weapons platform.
 And the novel

-period of time, in order to maintain a reliable defensive
+substantial period of time, in order to maintain a reliable

-perimeter at a safe distance from a naval battle group.
-Thus, the
+defensive perimeter at a safe distance from a naval battle

-novel attack craft provides an effective means for defending
+group.
+Thus, the novel attack craft provides an effective means

-against a "small boat swarm", by establishing a defensive
+for defending against a "small boat swarm", by establishing a

-perimeter at a safe distance from the battle group and thereby
+defensive perimeter at a safe distance from the battle group and

-ultimately necessary, destruction of hostile boats long before
+and, if ultimately necessary, destruction of hostile boats long

-mode" operation, i.e., it has small radar, infrared, visual and
+"stealth mode" operation, i.e., it has small radar, infrared,

-noise signatures, thereby making it difficult to detect and
+visual and noise signatures, thereby making it difficult to

-target.
-Thus, the novel attack craft also provides an effective
+detect and target.
+Thus, the novel attack craft also provides an

-teams of special forces behind enemy lines and/or for extracting
+delivering small teams of special forces behind enemy lines

 [0017] In one form of the present invention, there is provided a